Australia’s research infrastructure is world-class and supports our innovation, research and development activities.

-- During the COVID-19 pandemic, Australia’s research infrastructure has contributed to global efforts in the development of vaccine and treatment options as well as furthering our understanding of infection biology
+During the COVID-19 pandemic, Australia’s research infrastructure has contributed to global efforts to develop vaccine and treatment options as well as furthering our understanding of infection biology, and will be crucial to support Australia’s socio-economic recovery post-COVID-19.

-Challenges that put living systems on this planet at risk can only be addressed by global efforts.
+Challenges that put our planets living systems at risk can only be addressed by global efforts.
 The current COVID-19 pandemic is a case in point—the virus has now been detected in every continent except Antarctica.

 A pandemic requires state, territory and national leaders to make decisions about how to adapt their country to this new reality.
 To make sensible decisions, leaders need science and the evidence it provides to help guide them.
 To provide that evidence, researchers must have the capacity to employ the latest knowledge and the best techniques, technologies and infrastructure to understand more about SARS-CoV-2 and to develop means to combat it.